2019 Programming Contest Rules

-The 2017 Hawkeye Challenge Programming Competition will be held Saturday, April 29th, on the University of Iowa campus in Iowa City.
+The 2019 Hawkeye Challenge Programming Competition will be held Saturday, March 30, on the University of Iowa campus in Iowa City.
 Participating teams in two divisions will program solutions to problems on the computers in the Computer Science Labs.
 The first three teams of each division will be recognized during an awards ceremony following the competition.
 Any changes, additions, or clarifications to these rules will be announced during the orientation meeting preceding the competition.

 Each team will be assigned one computer to use during the competition.
 Instructions on computer usage will be given during the orientation meeting preceding the competition.
-Tables at the back of the room will be available for work away from the computer.

 Student monitors from UI will be available to assist team members.
 The monitors will answer questions concerning computer usage and competition procedures but will not answer any questions regarding logic, language syntax, or problem interpretation except for anything relating to HackerRank.
 Questions are to be posted on HackerRank so that everyone can see the answer.
-Student monitor will also be checking Internet useage.
-Internet is not allowed except for HackerRank.
+Student monitor will also be checking Internet usage.
+Internet is not allowed except for access to HackerRank.

 Once the competition begins, all direct or indirect interaction between the teams and judges will be limited to written communication through HackerRank.
 This includes requests for clarification of problems as well as any other question about a specific problem.
-These questions, and their answers, will be available under each question in teh Discussions section so that everyone will know the question and answer.
+These questions, and their answers, will be available under each question in the Discussions section so that everyone will know the question and answer.

 Submitting code consists of the team entering the code and pressing Submit Code.
 This will run the code on the sample data and other hidden test cases.
-Teams may submit as many times as they wish; however, each incorrect judged run adds 10 minutes of time to the eventual problem completion time (see Standings section for more info).
+Teams may submit as many times as they wish; however, each incorrect judged submission adds 10 minutes of time to the eventual problem completion time (see Standings section for more info).

 In the case of failure of HackerRank, the 2016 HCPC Rules will be in effect.
 Check those out here: https://acm.org.uiowa.edu/article/hcpc-rules